 Available on backorderContinue to Checkout

-Does your dog bark, lunge or growl at other dogs?
-This course is designed for dog reactivity / aggression / Sensitiveity or fear towards other dogs.
+Reactive Dog Training; Also called Clever but Reactive! for dog reactivity / aggression / Sensitivity or fear towards other dogs.
 This course is also very useful for fearful or over sensitive dogs that cannot calm down in proximity to other dogs.
-The aim is to reduce behaviours such as barking, lunging, growling, and innapropriate behaviour toward other dogs – by dealing with the cause of the behaviour and teaching the dog new coping skills. *OUR DEC CLASS IS STARTING ON THE 8TH DEC – IT WILL THEN RUN OVER A FEW SATURDAYS AND WEDESDAY EVENINGS TO FINISH IN TIME FOR CHRISTMAS.
-THE COURSE IS FULL BUT WE CAN ALLOW AN EXTRA 2 BOOKINGS IF YOU ARE FLEXIBLE WITH TIMES AND DAYS.
-After this our next course will be in Feb.
+The aim is to reduce behaviours such as barking, lunging, growling, and inappropriate behaviour toward other dogs – by dealing with the cause of the behaviour and teaching the dog new coping skills.

-Allow up t0 1 hour each week for 5 weeks (Class 1 & 2 may go over an hour). * The first 2 classes are humans only.
-Classes 3-5 are as per the schedule below.
+Allow up t0 1 hour each week for up to 5 weeks depending on class size (Class 1 & 2 may go over an hour or may get combined). * The first 1-2 classes are humans only.
+Classes 3-4 or 5 are as per the schedule below.
 If the weather is bad some classes from weeks 3-5 may be rescheduled.

 This course is suitable dog dog reactivity (if dogs are reactive to people contact us prior to booking as we have a flexible course option).
 The course is designed to train the handlers on how to manage and deal with reactive behaviour.
 This course is the starting point for all reactive dogs; the time taken to resolve this type of problem varies greatly with each individual.
 The training starts with humans only (first 2-3 weeks) then dogs in class using controlled set ups which are safe and allow the handler to practice skills under close guidance of the trainer.